Cray-HPE/hms-firmware-action/README.md

-#Firmware Action Service
+# Firmware Action Service

-The Firmware Action Service (FAS) will be the predominant tool used to affect a firmware image state change (upgrade/downgrade) for Shasta.
-FAS is a RESTful microservice (written in Go), maintained by CASM-HMS.
+The Firmware Action Service (FAS) is the predominant tool used to affect firmware image state changes (upgrade/downgrade) for Shasta systems.
+FAS is a RESTful microservice written in Go and maintained by CASMHMS.
 FAS as a service is deployed inside the service mesh in the management plane.
 FAS performs out-of-band (oob) firmware image updates via Redfish.

-### FAS Replaces FUS
+## FAS Replaces FUS

-FAS is the replacement for FUS.
-FUS (Firmware Update Service) was the first implementation, and it has been decided for [many reasons that FUS must be replaced.](docs/Replacing_firmware_update_service.md)
+FAS is the replacement for FUS (Firmware Update Service).
+FUS was the first implementation, and it has been decided for [many reasons that FUS must be replaced.](docs/Replacing_firmware_update_service.md)

-### FAS CT Testing
+## FAS CT Testing

-This repository builds and publishes hms-fas-ct-test RPMs along with the service itself containing tests that verify FAS on the
-NCNs of live Shasta systems.
-The tests require the hms-ct-test-base RPM to also be installed on the NCNs in order to execute.
-The version of the test RPM installed on the NCNs should always match the version of FAS deployed on the system.
+In addition to the service itself, this repository builds and publishes cray-firmware-action-test images containing tests that verify FAS on live Shasta systems.
+The tests are invoked via helm test as part of the Continuous Test (CT) framework during CSM installs and upgrades.
+The version of the cray-firmware-action-test image (vX.Y.Z) should match the version of the cray-firmware-action image being tested, both of which are specified in the helm chart for the service.

 ## Table of Contents